 Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 In September 2017, a number of major earthquakes struck Mexico affecting Mexico City, the states of Morelos, Oaxaca, Puebla, Guerrero and the State of Mexico.
 These earthquakes have resulted in a number of deaths, damage to infrastructure and interruptions to essential services.

 Mexico experiences severe weather, hurricanes, earthquakes and tsunamis and has several active volcanoes.

 If there is a natural disaster: